rullzer/blog/content/post/20190906-certificate-analysys.md

 ## How many certificates are we talking about?

 This leads to the next question in the analysis.
 What percentage of certificates is valid for X days or less.
 Calculating this yields some interesting results.
 It turns out the number of certificates with really short lifetimes is small.
 But we see a huge jump at 90 days.
 45.6% of all certificates has a lifetime of 90 days or less.
 Of course we know this lifetime all to well from Let’s Encrypt.
-And further analysis shows that this is indeed where the fast majority of those 90 days certificates comes from.
+And further analysis shows that this is indeed where the vast majority of those 90 days certificates comes from.
 That means that a lot of website are already using automation!

 The next significant jump comes at 190 days.
 54.6% off all certificates have a lifetime of less than that.